 - More expensive

 - Can be allergenic

-- Care required when washing
+- Care required when washing the sleeping bag

 Synthetic bags have two common constructions; layered and shingles.